 Educators who specialize in certain disabilities, like autism spectrum disorders, or who work with students with multiple disabilities may see more job opportunities.
 Teachers in special education can also pursue jobs as administrators and supervisors.
 Advancement can be improved with additional higher education and on-the-job experience.

 Educators who specialize in physical fitness can opt to focus on students with special needs.
 Often called adapted physical education teachers, they help the youngest learners improve their motor skills and learn to play with others through exercise and games.

 The job outlook for adapted physical education teachers is average, according to O*NET Online (www.onetonline.org).
-The average annual pay for special education teachers is $57,770 at the preschool level and $56,700 at the kindergarten and elementary level, according to May 2012 BLS figures.
+The average annual pay for special education teachers is $56,700 at the kindergarten and elementary level, according to May 2012 BLS figures.